ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Preconditions:

 * A BPI test environment is installed and configured properly.
-* The BPI storage component is designed to support an HSM.
+* The BPI storage component is configured to support an HSM.
 * The HSM is installed and properly configured to work with the BPI storage component.
 * A BPI Subject has appropriate permissions to access the BPI.